stc04003/censCov/README.md

 devtools::install_github("stc04003/censCov")
 ```

+### Getting Started

+The package [vignette](https://www.sychiou.com/censCov/index.html) provides a quick demonstration for the basic usage of the main functions.

 ### References:

 Qian, J., Chiou, S.H., Maye, J.E., Atem, F., Johnson, K.A. and Betensky, R.A.
 (2018).
 Threshold regression to accommodate a censored covariate, *Biometrics*, **74**(4): 1261--1270.